Switched (band)

-Switched (previously depicted as Sw1tched) was a nu metal band from Cleveland, Ohio.
+Switched (previously depicted as Sw1tched) was an American nu metal band from Cleveland, Ohio.

 History

 Forming in 1999 as Sw1tch, the band played shows around Ohio and released a demo entitled Fuckin' Demo.
 The songs "Anymore", "Wrongside", "Inside", "Darkening Days", "Last Chance", and "Skins", which appear in their demo versions on this CD, went on to appear on the Subject to Change album.
 This demo was later re-released on disc two of the "Ghosts in the Machine" album in 2006.
 Since a funk band already had rights to the name Switch, the band had to change their name to Sw1tched, and was later signed to Immortal/Virgin Records.
 After recording all of the bass for the Subject to Change album, bassist Shawn May left the band for unknown reasons, and was replaced by Chimaira drum tech Jason French.
 French did play bass on one song on the album, though, since the band re-recorded the song "Walk Away" before the album was released.

 Switched rose to prominence playing at popular festivals such as Ozzfest in 2002 and on the Vans Warped Tour in 2001 and 2002.
 Their debut album titled, Subject to Change was released via Immortal/Virgin Records in 2002, and went on to sell over 100,000 records worldwide.

 In mid-2003, the group severed ties with both their label Immortal Records and their former management team.
 Bassist Jason French was replaced by former Stuck Mojo and Stereomud bassist Corey Lowery, who would eventually leave the band to join Dark New Day.
 During the recording phase for their second album, they had planned to adopt a new name, Sky Fall Down, by January 2004 – a reflection on the new direction the band was taking.
 Instead, the band went on a two-year hiatus, with several members of the band moving on to other projects.